-&lt;sup>4Certain hard plastics, paper, cardboard, glass and metals are combined in the same bin to make kerbside collections more efficient.
-After collection, these materials are sorted at a Materials Recycling Facility for recycling.
+4Certain hard plastics, paper, cardboard, glass and metals are combined in the same bin to make kerbside collections more efficient.
+After collection, these materials are sorted at a MRF for recycling.

 - collection and disposal of garbage

-- collection and processing of recyclables
+- collection, disposal, and processing of recyclables

 - collection and disposal of green organics

-- collection of street litter
+- · collection of street litter

 - illegal dumping pick ups

 - community education.